openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-vmax-driver.rst

       is the additional property which has to be set and is of the format:
       ``<ServiceLevel>+<Workload>+<SRP>+<Array ID>``.
       This can be obtained from the output of the ``cinder get-pools--detail``.
+      Workload is NONE for PowerMax or any All Flash with PowerMax OS (5978) or greater.

    .. code-block:: console